davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 fscanf(fp, "%d", &NPROC);
 ```

-The rest of the file can be read using the same method, but be sure to allocate space for those vectors/matrices first!
+The rest of the file can be read using the same approach, but be sure to allocate space for those vectors/matrices first!

 #### Sanity Check